 England Cricket Highest Paid (2017)

-Joe Root was the highest earned New Zealand cricketer (from central contracts & match fees only), estimated around $1,380,000.
+Joe Root was the highest-paid cricketer from England (from central contracts & match fees only), estimated around $1,380,000.

 England Cricket Contract List 2022-23